National Park Service LogoU.S. Department of the InteriorNational Park ServiceNational Park Service

 Detailed Trail Description

-The main trail winds through some exceptionally large old cedar and fir trees, with periodic views of the creek.
+The trail winds through some exceptionally large old cedar and fir trees, with periodic views of the creek.
 Woodland flowers abound in season.
 This is the home of many birds, including owls, woodpeckers, and osprey near the creek.
 Look for deer and other animal tracks in the sandy soil and mud.
 At around 1.5 miles (2.4 km) the trail crosses Thunder Creek on a large wooden bridge.
 Thunder Camp lies just on the other side, and is a wonderful destination for families or for a first backpack.
 Many day hikers also enjoy bird watching from the bridge or exploring the nearby gravel bars.
 A quarter mile past the bridge and camp, the Fourth of July Trail junction is on the left.
 Following this trail up 3.2 miles (5.1 km) of switchbacks to Fourth of July Pass provides beautiful mountain views, particularly from the backcountry camp.
-Neve Camp is a quarter mile beyond this junction, and is another lovely forested camp set well off the trail with views of Thunder Creek.
+Neve Camp is a quarter mile beyond this junction, and is another lovely forested camp set well off the trail alongside the thunderous waters of the creek--which looks and sounds more like a small river at this point.

 Along Thunder Creek Trail, the first open view is from a 1970 burn at about 4.5 miles (7.2 km).
 Here an emerging forest of young Douglas-fir and a profusion of seed bearing herbs and shrubs attract birds, rodents and their predators.
 Across the valley, note a newer burn from lightning strikes in 1990.
 Rock cliffs and McAllister Glacier provide natural fire breaks and a splendid backdrop for this evolving forest scene.